Daremitsu1/Full-Stack-Machine-Learning/README.md

 - Identify and drop unneeded columns with df.drop()
 - One-hot encode data using pd.get_dumimes()

+Then, we will:-
+- Train Python machine learning models with Scikit Learn
+- Perform automated hyperparameter tuning using GridSearchCV
+- Evaluate model performance with sklearn.metrics

 Finally, we will be:
 1. Saving models to Watson Machine Learning